Pricing

 Believe it or not, the way your menu looks can make a difference to your customers.
 The average customer spends 109 seconds looking at a menu, and you want to make sure that time is worthwhile.

 Menu engineering is the process of balancing your menu between popularity and profitability.
-When creating a summer menu, menu engineering can help you control costs, maximize profit, while elevating your restaurant’s brand.
+When creating a summer menu, menu engineering can help you control costs, and maximize profit, while elevating your restaurant’s brand.
 One study found that ongoing menu engineering can increase restaurant profits by 10-15%.

 After all, a menu is one of the principal ways a customer engages with your restaurant.
 You want the menu to showcase restaurant values and play up the use of local, in-season ingredients to lean into the summer vibes.
 People have a lot of options for where to eat; make your vibes immaculate.